 - Pack the drained curds into a 2-pound cheese mold lined with clean cheesecloth.
-Press at 10 pounds of pressure for 3 hours.
+Press cheese at 10 pounds of pressure for 3 hours.
 Pull the cheese out of the mold and peel away the cheesecloth.
 Flip the cheese over and re-dress it with the cheesecloth.
 Place it back into the mold and press again at 10 pounds for 3 hours.

 - Carefully remove the cheese from the whey and place it on a rack to cool for about 45 minutes, or until it is dry and cool to the touch.

-Ready to Learn More?
+Ready to Learn More About Making Hard Cheese?